DataDog/integrations-core/cockroachdb/README.md

    logs_enabled: true
    ```

-2. Add this configuration block to your `cockroachdb.d/conf.yaml` file to start collecting your CockroachDB Logs:
+2. Add this configuration block to your `cockroachdb.d/conf.yaml` file to start collecting your CockroachDB logs:

    ```yaml
    logs: